shitu13/DSA-Practice/README.md

 ### Hash Tables

 Hash tables store key-value pairs and provide fast data retrieval.
-Check out our hash table implementations in the `DataStructures/HashTables` directory.
+Check out our hash table implementations in [this directory](https://github.com/shitu13/DSA-Practice/tree/main/HashMap).

 ## Algorithms

 ### Sorting

 Sorting algorithms arrange elements in a particular order.
-Our implementations of various sorting algorithms can be found in the `Algorithms/Sorting` directory.
+My implementations of various sorting algorithms can be found in [this directory](https://github.com/shitu13/DSA-Practice/tree/main/Sorting).

 ### Searching

 Searching algorithms are used to find elements within data structures.
-Visit the `Algorithms/Searching` directory for different searching techniques.
+Visit [this directory](https://github.com/shitu13/DSA-Practice/tree/main/Searching) for different searching techniques.

 ### Dynamic Programming

 Dynamic programming is a method for solving complex problems by breaking them down into simpler subproblems.
-Our dynamic programming solutions are in the `Algorithms/DynamicProgramming` directory.
+Our dynamic programming solutions are in [this directory]().

 ### Greedy Algorithms